c5sire/ISAS70course/Presentation.md

   }
 ```

-2. Organzing an analysis project - 6
+2. Organizing an analysis project - 6
 ========================================================